Open Data Coordinators

 - Develop the Agency portions of the citywide compliance report;

-- Liaise with the Open Data team at the Mayor’s Office of Data Analytics (MODA) and the Department of Information Technology and Telecommunication (DoITT);
+- Liaise with the Open Data team at the Office of Technology and Innovation (OTI);

 - Address feedback from the public for the Agency’s public data sets; and